bethylamine/bethylamine.github.io/library/gc-arguments/what-is-a-woman.md

 ---
 layout: default
-title: What Is A Woman?
+title: "What Is A Woman?"
 parent: GC Arguments
 permalink: /library/gc-arguments/what-is-a-woman/
 ---